 Oakwood University accepts no liability for personal property, which is lost, damaged, or stolen.
 For this reason, students must take all precaution in safeguarding their personal belongings.
-As a part of your fees all students who live on campus are provided personal insurance for their property while enrolled at Oakwood University.
+As a part of your fees, all students who live on campus are provided personal insurance for their property while enrolled at Oakwood University.
+Contact insurance provider for additional information (NSSI.com).